 Directions:

 Preheat oven to 350°F (325°F for a glass pan).
-Lightly spray an 8-inch round or square
+Lightly spray an 8-inch round or square pan with nonstick spray.

-electric mixer at high speed.
+In a large bowl, beat the butter for several minutes with an electric mixer at high speed.
 Add the sugar and beat for several minutes longer.
 Add the eggs one at a time, beating well after each, then beat in the vanilla.

-In a second bowl, combine the flour, salt, baking powder, and baking soda, slowly mixing them together with a
+In a second bowl, combine the flour, salt, baking powder, and baking soda, slowly mixing them together with a whisk.

 Add the dry ingredients in three installments to the butter mixture, alternating with the buttermilk, beginning and ending with the dry (dry-wet-dry-wet-dry).
-After each addition, mix from the bottom of the bowl--just enough to blend--with a spoon or a rubber
+After each addition, mix from the bottom of the bowl--just enough to blend--with a spoon or a rubber spatula.
+Don't overmix.

 Transfer the batter to the prepared pan, spreading it evenly into place.
 Mix together the brown sugar and cinnamon (and optional nuts), and sprinkle this on top before baking.